 - Make sure that the superior court has jurisdiction over the case. - The superior court has original jurisdiction over all felonies and over misdemeanors joined with felonies. - The superior court has original jurisdiction over misdemeanors initiated by presentment.
 G.S.
 7A-271(a)(2). - The superior court has jurisdiction over misdemeanors appealed from the district court for trial de novo.
 G.S.
 7A-271(b). - Make sure that the type of charging instrument is appropriate for trial in superior court. - For cases initiated in superior court, the charging document must be an information or a bill of indictment.
 G.S.
 15A-923(a). - A presentment from the grand jury may not serve as a pleading.
 G.S.
 15A-923(a). - An indictment is required unless waived.
 However, an indictment may not be waived in a capital case or in a case in which the defendant is unrepresented.
 G.S.
-15A-942(b).
+15A-642(b).
 Waiver of the indictment must be in writing, signed by the defendant and his attorney, and attached to or executed on the bill of information.
 G.S.
-15A-942(c).
+15A-642(c).
 Note that the AOC form information-AOC-CR-123-includes a waiver of an indictment at the bottom of the form. - o If the case is an appeal for trial de novo from district court, the charging document may be a citation, criminal summons, warrant for arrest, or magistrate's order.
-If the defendant objects to the sufficiency of a summons, warrant, or magistrate's order, the prosecution may file a statement of charges, in certain circumstances.
+If the defendant objects to the sufficiency of a summons, warrant, or magistrate's order, the prosecution in certain circumstances may file a statement of charges..
 G.S.
 15A-922(e).
 An objection to trial on a citation is untimely if raised for the first time in superior court.
 State v.
 Monroe, 57 N.C.
 App.
-597 (1982). - Check the charging instrument for fatal defects e.g., failure to charge an element; fatal defects create jurisdictional issues.
-See Indictments in this Benchbook for more information. - 4.
+597 (1982). - Check the charging instrument for defects that may create jurisdictional issues. - 4.
 Competency.
 Address any unresolved competency issues. - Specifically, check for any unopened envelopes that might contain mental health evaluations.

 - You may require counsel to represent defendants who are competent to stand trial but who suffer from severe mental illness to the extent that they are not competent to represent themselves at trial.
 See Indiana v.
 Edwards, 554 U.S. 164 (2008). - 5.
 Waiver of counsel.
-If the defendant appears pro se, make sure a waiver of counsel was done in superior court.
-If not, make inquiry and proceed accordingly.
-See Counsel Issues in this Benchbook. - If defendant is proceeding pro se, consider appointing standby counsel.
+If the defendant appears without an attorney, ensure that the defendant waived the right to counsel in superior court.
+If there is no record of the defendant having done so, conduct a waiver proceeding.
+See Right to Counsel in this Benchbook. - If defendant is proceeding without counsel, consider appointing standby counsel.
 See 15A-1243. - 6.
 Recordation.
 The judge must require the court reporter to make a record of all proceedings, except jury selection in non-capital cases, opening statements and final arguments to the jury, and the lawyers' arguments on questions of law.
 G.S.
 15A-1241. - Jury selection and/or opening and closing statements must be recorded if a motion to do so is made.
 Id.